haiku/website/content/guides/virtualizing/xen.md

 pacman -S bridge-utils
 ```

-Alternatively, you may wish to want to [compile Xen from source.](https://wiki.xenproject.org/wiki/Compiling_Xen_From_Source)
+Alternatively, you may want to [compile Xen from source.](https://wiki.xenproject.org/wiki/Compiling_Xen_From_Source)

 Moreover, you will have to install either the `seabios` package and/or the `ovmf` package, depending on whether you want to boot your virtual machine in BIOS or UEFI mode respectively.
 It should be added that Haiku does [support UEFI booting](https://www.haiku-os.org/guides/uefi_booting/).